emrahcom/galaxy-kc/README.md

 #### Prerequisites

 - `Debian 11 Bullseye` server\
   _Use a dedicated server, not shared...
-It will be heavily customized_
+It will be heavily customized._
 - At least 1 GB RAM
 - An `FQDN`. e.g. `app.galaxy.corp`
 - A DNS `A record` for this `FQDN` pointing to the server